-A study of the basic writing skills involved in sentence structure, grammatical usage and punctuation minimally required for college level work.
-Required of students not prepared to succeed in CLAR 110.
+A study of conventions and skills involved in college-level writing.
+Course assignments emphasize academic argument and discourse as well as the construction of effective sentences, paragraphs, and papers.
+Required of students needing further preparation to succeed in CLAR 110.
 Not open to students who have successfully completed CLAR 110 or who have had CLAR 110 waived.
 3 credits.
 Fall.